-I participated in several events around Dallas this month of April, and each one is proving more and more that Dallas is a great hub for innovation.
+I participated in several events around Dallas this month of April, and each one proves that Dallas is a great hub for innovation.
 Here is my journal log about the 2019 Dallas Startup Week for April 1-5, followed by the Dallas Innovation Roadshow bus tour on April 24, and concluding with students talk about innovation at the 2019 DCCCD STEM Summit last Friday, April 26.

 Dallas Start Week April 1-5, 2019Permalink

-The event was sponsored mainly by Capital One, gold sponsors including Thomson Reuters (my employer), Capital Factory, Dallas Regional Chamber, EY, and several other companies, in addition to silver sponsors.
-It included 150 sessions in 14 different locations around Dallas with 16 various topics such as AI, e-sports, investment strategies, blockchain, and more.
-I couldn ‘t attend every session, but I participated in at least one session covering a specific topic.
-My notes below include my notes from attending sessions on entrepreneurship, esports, education, blockchain, and the last one on corporate innovation.
+The event was sponsored mainly by Capital One, with gold sponsors including Thomson Reuters (my employer), Capital Factory, Dallas Regional Chamber, EY, and several other companies, in addition to silver sponsors.
+It included 150 sessions in 14 locations around Dallas with 16 topics such as AI, e-sports, investment strategies, blockchain, and more.
+I could only attend some sessions but participated in at least one session covering a specific topic.
+My notes below include my notes from attending sessions on entrepreneurship, esports, education, blockchain, and corporate innovation.
 I was one of the speakers at a panel.

-At a panel on entrepreneurship, one particular speaker I found was engaging is David Copps, CEO at Hypergiant Sensory Sciences in Dallas.
+At a panel on entrepreneurship, I found one particular speaker engaging David Copps, CEO of Hypergiant Sensory Sciences in Dallas.
 He discussed the importance of storytelling for transformative projects.
-David would say,” who am I for other people?
+David would say,” Who am I for other people?
 A question should you ask yourself all the time”.
 When asked about culture in his startups, he said that organizations should allow the culture to create itself.”
-You can ‘t make people responsible.
+You can’t make people responsible.
 You let them be responsible”.
-Learning from mistakes is an essential attribute to entrepreneurship.
-Dave said that he knew the hard way to attract good people and learned how to let go of the ones that are toxic to the culture in the company.
-When asked, “is agile the answer to culture,” Dave said agile is a way to administer culture, but it is not the culture in itself.
-He would add that companies should iterate, iterate, and iterate until they reach awesome; build a culture where people are always learning.
+Learning from mistakes is an essential attribute of entrepreneurship.
+Dave said that he knew the hard way to attract good people and learned how to let go of those toxic to the company’s culture.
+When asked, “Is agile the answer to culture,” Dave said agile is a way to administer culture, but it is not the culture itself.
+He would add that companies should iterate, iterate, and iterate until they reach awesome build a culture where people are always learning.

-In another forum, we heard entrepreneurs talking about the importance of focusing head down on execution.
-Entrepreneurs should have an excellent technical understanding of what they are receiving and spending money on.
+In another forum, we heard entrepreneurs discussing the importance of focusing head-down on execution.
+Entrepreneurs should have an excellent technical understanding of what they receive and spend money on.
 They should establish regular communication channels such as newsletters and emails to keep them up to date with progress.
 When seeking investment funds, startups should do their homework about the person they talk to before pitching their ideas.

 I attended the Mavs e-sports gaming arena in Deep Ellum.
 The building looks like a warehouse from the outside.
-Maybe it is but what matters is inside “giant screens, game consoles everywhere, cool lighting, and lots of open space.
-Dr. Richard Benson, president of the University of Texas in Dallas, first gave a talk about how esports and emerging technology are essential programs at the university.
-It is anticipated that by 2021 there will be more viewers in the US watching e-sports than any other sport besides the NFL.
-According to Dr. Benson, e-sports make more money than the music and the gaming industry combined.
-After Dr. Benson ‘s talk, the director of strategic partnership at Twitch (an Amazon company for streaming game playing), Mark” Garvey” Candell, talked about Twitch and the process of allowing streamers and broadcasters to earn money from game streaming.
+Maybe it is, but what matters is inside “giant screens, game consoles everywhere, cool lighting, and lots of open space.
+Dr. Richard Benson, president of the University of Texas in Dallas, first talked about how esports and emerging technology are essential programs at the university.
+It is anticipated that by 2021, more US viewers will be watching e-sports than any other sport besides the NFL.
+Dr. Benson says e-sports make more money than the music and gaming industry combined.
+After Dr. Benson’s talk, the director of strategic partnership at Twitch (an Amazon company for streaming game playing), Mark” Garvey” Candell, talked about Twitch and the process of allowing streamers and broadcasters to earn money from game streaming.
 After that, a forum of e-sports activists in Dallas discussed their products in the space, ranging from blockchain and AI to managing locations and e-sports players.
 My key take is that Dallas is getting big on e-sports.

-My key takes from the Dallas Startup Week in its second year is that we have many entrepreneurial mindsets in the Dallas metroplex.
-Traditionally one would assume that the innovation hub is in Silicon Valley, Palo Alto, Seattle, San Francisco, Boston, and Toronto/Montreal.
+My key take from the Dallas Startup Week in its second year is that we have many entrepreneurial mindsets in the Dallas metroplex.
+Traditionally, one would assume that the innovation hub is in Silicon Valley, Palo Alto, Seattle, San Francisco, Boston, and Toronto/Montreal.
 But, nowadays, Dallas has an attractive offer:

 - Less expensive property.